perslab/wgcna-toolbox/README.md

 * `min.cells`: What is the minimum number of cells in each subset in the data in which a gene should be detected to not be filtered out?
 Integer, defaults to 5.
 * `do.center`: Use centered data?
 In either case data is scaled and nUMI and mitochrondrial genes are regressed out.
 Default to `TRUE`
 * `genes_use`: One of `"all"`, `"var.genes"` for seurat var.genes, or `"PCA"` for genes that load significantly on at least one significant PC.
 Defaults to `"PCA"`
+* `pca_genes`: If `genes_use` == `"PCA"`, use `var.genes` or `all` genes to perform PCA to select genes based on PC loadings?
+If `num.replicate` is zero, select 5000 genes loading highly on the top PCs for downstream analysis.
+If non-zero, use JackStraw to identify significant PCs.
+If using `all` genes for the PCA, select significant genes based on the JackStraw; otherwise just use loadings.
 * `corFnc`: Correlation function: either `"cor"` (Pearson) or `"bicor"` - biweighted midcorrelation.
 Defaults to `"cor"`
 * `networkType`: `"signed"`, `"signed hybrid"` or `"unsigned"`. '"signed"' scales correlations to [0:1]; '"unsigned"' takes the absolute value (but the TOM can still be '"signed"'); '"signed hybrid"' sets negative correlations to zero.
 Defaults to `"signed"`. `"signed hybrid"` may be used together with `anti_cor_action == "kME_reassign"` to reassign genes to a new module if they are more anticorrelated with the module eigengene than they are positively correlated with their current module eigengene.
-* `anti_cor_action`: Optional. '"kME_reassign"' reassigns genes with a negative kME more than 1.25 the kME w.r.t. their own (primary) module.
-Should be used only with 'networkType == "signed hybrid"'
+~~* `anti_cor_action`: Optional. '"kME_reassign"' reassigns genes with a negative kME more than 1.25 the kME w.r.t. their own (primary) module.
+Should be used only with 'networkType == "signed hybrid"'~~
 * `minClusterSize`: Minimum genes needed to form a module.
 Takes a vector with one or more values, given as a string, e.g. `"c(15,20)"`.
 Recommended range 5-25.
 Defaults to `"c(15)"`
 * `deepSplit`: Controls the sensitivity of the `cutreeDynamic` algorithm.
 Takes a vector with one or more values, given as a string, e.g. `"c(2,3)"`.
 Takes integer values 0-4, defaults to `"c(2)"`.
 * `moduleMergeCutHeight`: Cut-off level for the variable (1-correlation) for merging eigengenes.
 Takes a vector with one or more values, given as a string, e.g. `"c(0.20, 0.25)"`.
 Recommended value range 0.05-0.25
 * `pamStage`: For `cutreeHybrid`.
 Perform additional Partition Around Medroids step?
 Takes a vector with one or two values, given as a string, e.g. `"c(TRUE,FALSE)"`, default `"c(TRUE)"`
-* `num.replicate`: Number of times to resample to make null distributions for empirical significance tests in `JackStraw` and other contexts.
+* `num.replicate`: Number of times to resample to make null distributions for empirical significance tests in `JackStraw` (see `pca_genes` above).
 Integer, defaults to 500.
 * `nPermutations`: Number of times to permute the dataset, defaults to 100
 * `replace`: Sample with replacement?
 If `TRUE`, uses all samples, if `FALSE`, uses 66% each time.
 Defaults to `TRUE`.
 * `STRINGdb_species`: Species for which to retrieve protein data from `STRINGdb` to validate clusters.
 Defaults to 10090, which is mus musculus.
 To skip this step set to `NULL`